 Triple R: A package for round robin analyses using R

 Triple R is a package for the statistic software R that analyzes multivariate Round-Robin data using a Social Relations Model (SRM) approach (Kenny, 1994; Kenny, Kashy, & Cook, 2006).
 Triple can be used for analyzing data based on a single, or on multiple Round-Robin groups.
-Given this kind of data, Triple R has two advantages over SOREMO (Kenny, 1998), the classic software for analyzing Round-Robin data: First, Triple R is not restricted regarding to the number of participants.
+Given this kind of data, Triple R has three advantages over SOREMO (Kenny, 1998), the classic software for analyzing Round-Robin data: First, Triple R is not restricted regarding to the number of participants.
 Second, Triple R uses within-group t-tests, which were shown to be superior to the jackknife method (Lashley & Bond, 1997).
 Classic between-group t-tests (weighted for group size) are provided as well.
+Finally, TripleR allows for missing values.

 Triple R consists of one versatile function for the analysis of a single Round-Robin group.
 The function gives results for SRM analyses based on four variants of data: